dlimars/laravel-generic-database/README.md

 ## config/database.php

-Add a connection using the postgis driver instead of pgsql
+Add a connection using the generic database driver

 ```php
   'odbc' => array(